devpow112/serverless-plugin-function-value/README.md

 During processing the `${fn.*}` related items will be resolved to either the `Fn::GetAtt` for `${fn.arn:*}` or `Ref` for `${fn.name:*}`.
-The custom resource above would look like the below in the generated CloudForamtion template.
+The custom resource above would look like the below in the generated CloudFormation template.

 ```json
 "LambdaFunctionExecutor": {